-Tips and tricks for managing life at home
+Tips and tricks for managing life at home with a preemie

-If you are pumping after feeds, not being able to hold your baby after feeds because you need to pump can be very difficult emotionally.
+Not being able to hold your baby after feeds because you need to pump can be very difficult emotionally.
 Take this time to read to your baby while he/she sits next to you in the inclined chair.
 Reading to your baby is great for development and bonding and makes pumping more enjoyable.